 How completely appropriate that I am reading this today.

-My dear cousin Miriam, and her wonderful hubby, Ralph Berry ventured out from Millgrove my way to assist me in knowing that the path forward in rectifying these foundational issues would be done in the correct manner.
+My dear cousin Miriam, and her wonderful hubby, Ralph Berry ventured out from Millgrove, to assist me in knowing that the path forward in rectifying these foundational issues would be done in the correct manner.

 They walked about my house, and Ralph gave gentle instruction and information about any issues that he saw as problematic.
 He took his time.
-He helped me connect the scattered dots to see my way forward into this next project of this remediation process concerning my house.
+He helped me connect the scattered dots in my forecast to see my way forward into this next project of this remediation process concerning my house.

 For the first time in my life, the night before, I scoured painstakingly through the geotechnical engineers’ report on what was happening below surface..
 It was not a thrilling or captivating read….but alas…. a necessary one.